Chad Quandt: Film and television

 In 2012, Quandt was attached to a live-action/CGI remake of The Brave Little Toaster from Waterman Entertainment, but it was not produced.

 In 2016, Quandt sold The Remember Hour, a comedic post-apocalyptic series framed as a puppet show, to Disney-owned Maker Studios as a web series for the channel Polaris.
 He also hosted numerous programs for the channel including The Daily Byte, Chad Chomp, REMAG, The Friend Zone, and The Holodeck.

 He joined the writing staff of Guillermo del Toro’s animated supernatural fantasy series Trollhunters: Tales of Arcadia the same year.
 He is credited in 24 episodes, and he was nominated for an Annie Award,Outstanding Achievement for Writing in an Animated Television/Broadcast Production in 2018 for the episode "Escape from the Darklands"; the episode also won a Kidscreen Award for Best Writing.
 He also won the Daytime Emmy for Outstanding Writing for an Animated Program in 2018 and was nominated in 2019.

-Quandt was a story editor and writer on Unikitty!, a spinoff of the animated film The Lego Movie, from 2017 to early 2019.

 Quandt returned to Guillermo del Toro's Tales of Arcadia franchise as co-executive producer and co-showrunner for the follow-up series, Wizards: Tales of Arcadia, in 2020.

 Quandt was a producer and staff writer for Star Trek: Prodigy.
 He wrote the episodes "Starstruck" and "Ghost in the Machine".
 The series was awarded a Peabody Award in 2024.

 Quandt developed a pitch based on the Adult Swim short Learning With Pibby: Apocalypse, created by Dodge Greenley.
 On October 3, 2023, Greenley announced Adult Swim declined to pick up the series.

 With Lauren Montgomery, Quandt developed an adaptation of The Search for WondLa, based on the novel of the same name by Tony DiTerlizzi, for Apple TV+, for which he is credited with Additional Writing Materials.
 As of 2025, he is story editor on Avatar: Seven Havens.

 Since 2010, Quandt has hosted and produced the podcast Goosebuds, a comedy discussion about young adult books and media including Goosebumps and Animorphs.